-The parties in the approximately 300 coordinated cases, including us, the underwriter defendants in the class action lawsuit, and the plaintiff class in the class action lawsuit, reached a settlement.
+The parties in the approximately 300 coordinated cases, including the parties in the case against us, reached a settlement.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including us.
 On October 5, 2009, the Court granted final approval of the settlement.
-The thirty day deadline to appeal the final approval order will start to run when the judgment is filed.
-The judgment has not yet been filed.
-A group of three objectors has filed a petition to the Second Circuit seeking permission to appeal the District Court's final approval order on the basis that the settlement class is broader than the class previously rejected by the Second Circuit in its December 5, 2006 order vacating the District Court's order certifying classes in the focus cases.
+Six notices of appeal have been filed.
+Judgment was entered on January 13, 2010.
+The time to file additional notices of appeal has expired.
+A group of three objectors, who filed a notice of appeal, also filed a petition to the Second Circuit seeking permission to appeal the District Court's final approval of the settlement on the basis that the settlement class is broader than the class previously rejected by the Second Circuit in its December 5, 2006 order vacating the District Court's order certifying classes in the focus cases.
+Plaintiffs filed an opposition to the petition.

-As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter if the approval of the settlement is appealed and the settlement does not survive the appeal.
+As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter if the settlement does not survive the appeal.
 While we do maintain liability insurance, we could incur losses that are not covered by our liability insurance or that exceed the limits of our liability insurance.
 Such losses could have a material impact on our business and our results of operations or financial position.